amethyst/amethyst/book/src/intro.md

 </div>
 <div class="drop"></div>

-## Presentation

 Howdy!
 This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst game engine.
 This engine is written entirely in [Rust][rs], a safe and fast systems programming language, and sports a clean and modern design.
-More correctly, though, Amethyst is actually a collection of separate libraries and tools that collectively make up a game engine.
+More specifically, Amethyst is an opinionated collection of separate libraries and tools that collectively make up a game engine.

 Amethyst is free and open source software, distributed under a dual license of [MIT][ml] and [Apache][al].
-This means that the engine is given to you at no cost and its source code is completely yours to tinker with.
+This means that the engine is available to you at no cost and its source code is yours to tinker with.
 The code is available on [GitHub][am].
-Contributions and feature requests will always be welcomed!
+Contributions and feature requests will always be welcome!

 ## Getting started

-This book is split into several sections, with this introduction being the first.
+This book is split in to several sections, with this introduction being the first.
 The others are:

 - [Getting Started][gs] – Prepare your computer for Amethyst development.
 - [Concepts][cc] – An overview of the concepts used in Amethyst.
 Recommended.
 - [Pong Tutorial][pt] – Build a basic pong game in Rust.
 - [Math] – A quick introduction to doing math with Amethyst.
 - [Animation][anim] – Explains the architecture of the `amethyst_animation` crate.
-- [Controlling `System` Execution][cse] – Shows you how to structure more complex games that need to change the `System` graph.
+- [Controlling `System` Execution][cse] – Shows you how to structure more complex games.
 - [Glossary][gl] – Defines special terms used throughout the book.
 - [Appendix A: Config Files][ax_a] – Shows you how to define your data in RON files.